bobbyiliev/introduction-to-sql/ebook/en/content/002-install-mysql.md

 ## Installing MySQL

+###Installing on Linux/Ubuntu

-As we are going to use **Ubuntu**, in order to install MySQL run the following commands:
+To install MySQL on a Linux or Ubuntu machine run the following commands:

 * First update your `apt` repository: